jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

         - capabilities: [gpu]
 ```

-There are some special steps when running with the following option.
+There are some special steps when running with the following option:

 ```sh
 --user 1000:1000
 ```

-You may need to add this user to the video group on your host machine.
+You may need to add this user to the video group on your host machine:

 ```sh
 usermod -aG video user
 ```

-Once the container is started you can again validate access to the host resources.
+Once the container is started you can again validate access to the host resources:

 ```sh
 docker exec -it jellyfin nvidia-smi
 ```

-If you get driver information, everything is fine but if you get an error like `couldn't find libnvidia-ml.so library in your system` you need to run the following command.
+If you get driver information, everything is fine but if you get an error like `couldn't find libnvidia-ml.so library in your system` you need to run the following command:

 ```sh
 docker exec -it jellyfin ldconfig